 Loeffler knows the importance of early-life training to a dog’s future success and happiness.
 Step one?
 He recommends looking up the Training a Retriever Puppy DVD and training program by Bill Hillmann, which starts with a seven-week-old puppy and runs through the next six months.
 Loeffler recommends the training system for anyone in the U.S. who owns a dog, noting the program is “… So much about dog behavior and dog psychology, how to bond, and good behaviors.”

-He adds that what humans think dogs want is, in fact, sometimes skewed perception of that pack structure.
+He adds that what humans think dogs want is, in fact, sometimes a skewed perception of that pack structure.

 “They [owners] treat dogs like human babies, and that’s how you create a problem dog.
 The dog is now super confused; the owner is sometimes trying to discipline it, sometimes talking and treating it like a baby… the dog’s confused about its role.
 This makes the human weak in the dog’s eyes, so the dog then puts themselves above the human in hierarchy.
 The dog never knows where it fits in; it’s confused about identity and where it fits in.
 If you let the dog make decisions at home, who knows what that dog’s decision-making skills are going to be.
 We want humans making the decisions, not the dogs.”